petchema/deploy_DFU/README.md

     $ deploy_DFU <target_directory>

-<target directory> should be either a directory that doesn't exist
-yet, or a previous installation done by deploy_DFU, in which case the installation will be *replaced*.
+"target directory" should be either a directory that doesn't exist yet, or a previous installation done by deploy_DFU, in which case the installation will be *replaced*.